sigoden/argc/README.md

 There are two types of completion scripts:

--  `argc.*` is for argc command, they will provide completions for tasks and task's options.
+-  `argc.*` is for argc command, they will provide completions for tasks and task parameters.
 -  `script.*` is for scripts written with argc.

 Please refer to your shell's documentation for how to install them.